david-a-jetter/Eventually/README.md

 * An instance of FieldService, not in a using block for automatic disposal, since it is injected into the DataEntryService.
 FieldService responsibilities are:
   * Generate new instances of FirstClassField type every specified TimeSpan and up to a specified maximum count
-  * Expose non-annotated fields as a ReadOnlyCollection in in its GetUnannotatedFields method
+  * Expose non-annotated fields as a ReadOnlyCollection in its GetUnannotatedFields method
   * Save Annotations to specified field Ids, with a specified rate of failure using Interlock.Increment and a divisor
     * Interlock.Increment provides a thread-safe, atomic incrementer.
 Combined with the divisor/remainder pattern, should provide an accurate rate of failure every X iteration